If you want to create a custom app and want to know how to make money out of it,

 Cost per click (CPC):

-This type of revenue model is based on a number of clicks on an ad displayed.
-You can join the popular networks such as Adfonic or Google’s AdMob for this model.
+This type of revenue model is based on the number of clicks on an ad displayed.
+You can join popular networks such as Adfonic or Google’s AdMob for this model.
 They both provide text and display advertisements which will help you to earn money for the app.

 Cost per view (CPV):

 This model involves charging based on the number of ad interactions or video views.
-Smartphone game development company BrightHouse successfully increased its app revenue by 130% through cost per view networks.
+Smartphone game development company BrightHouse successfully increased its app earnings by 130% through cost-per-view networks.